Appointments Process

 Review and Interview Process

 Candidates may be selected for an interview based on the review and evaluation of a completed application form.
-Only candidates selected for an interview will be contacted by the JPAAC.
+Only candidates selected for an interview will be contacted by JPAAC.

 The interview panel will consist of at least three (3) JPAAC members – and likely more – who will be present at the interview, including judicial members of the Ontario Court of Justice as well as public members appointed by the Attorney General of Ontario.